alexis-eva/baseball-stat-sim/README.md

 # baseball-stat-sim
-C++ program that reads baseball stats from a file, allows the user to update them by simulating baseball innings, and puts the output in a new file.
+C++ program that reads baseball stats from a file, allows the user to update them by recording what happens in baseball innings, and puts the output in a new file.

 The program is fixed to read from "stats.txt" and write to "updatedstats.txt".